JosephBJoyce/api-hub-adoption-plans/portal/plan.md

 ## Success Metrics & KPIs

-Track these key metrics to demonstrate the ROI of SwaggerHub Portal:
+Track these key metrics to demonstrate the ROI of Portal:

 ### API Discovery & Adoption Metrics
 - **API discovery time**: Reduction in time for developers to find relevant APIs